-Adora is a first year Ph.D. student in the Rehabilitation Sciences Institute at the University of Toronto.
-It was a surprise to her that she eventually pursued research as a career, but she is now happily committed to knowledge creation and translation.
-Adora obtained undergraduate training in basic science (University of British Columbia) and graduate training in clinical science (McMaster University).
-She is a registered occupational therapist who considers herself fortunate to have worked with people with brain injury – they have taught her a lot about dis/ability and in/justice!
-Adora’s doctoral work aims to improve health care services for Canadians with mild-moderate traumatic brain injury and concurrent depression.
-Adora brings a range of experiences to the rehabINK editorial team and, alongside rehabINK’s dedicated and talented members, is keen to support it’s mandate of bringing the stories of rehabilitation science to life.
+Adora is a PhD Student in the Rehabilitation Sciences Institute at the University of Toronto.
+After training in basic science (University of British Columbia) and clinical science (McMaster University), she explored her way into research as a career and is now happily committed to knowledge creation and translation.
+Adora is a registered occupational therapist learning much about dis/ability and in/justice through collaborations with people who have brain injury.
+Her doctoral work aims to improve health outcomes for Canadians with mild-moderate traumatic brain injury and depression by identifying gaps in rehabilitation research and practice.
+Adora brings a range of experiences to the rehabINK editorial team and, alongside rehabINK’s dedicated and talented members, is keen to bring the stories of rehabilitation science to life

 Lucas’ graduate studies began as a Master’s student at the University of Western Ontario.
 He went on to complete his thesis on a proof-of-concept intervention using mirror therapy for post-stroke lower extremity rehabilitation.
 He joined the Mobility Team at Toronto Rehab Institute as a Research Assistant in the summer of 2015 while transitioning into the doctoral program in the Rehabilitation Sciences Institute at the University of Toronto in September 2015.